-Note: Faculty reserves the right to revise the course schedule.
+Note: Faculty reserves the right to alter the schedule as necessary, with notification to students.

 CORE VALUES COMMITMENT: The College of Education and Human Development is committed to collaboration, ethical leadership, innovation, research-based practice, and social justice.
 Students are expected to adhere to these principles: http://cehd.gmu.edu/values/.